hexanal/fredmercy-blog/src/content/en/blog/2021/03/08/selling-your-soul.md

 If I did something like that, I would give it away **for free forever** on my website!
 Not for advertisers to siphon your precious data as you watch it.
 And the only recommendation engine you should trust are my own personal curated recommendations, annotated with my reasons for recommending.

 How would anyone discover this content?
-Again, the important thing is the <a href="https://www.youtube.com/watch?v=MRuS3dxKK9U" target="_blank" rel="noopener noreferrer">Network</a> that a platform like YouTube provides.
+Again, the important thing is the <a href="https://www.youtube.com/watch?v=MRuS3dxKK9U" target="_blank" rel="noopener noreferrer">Network</a> that a platform like YouTube provide.
 Some tech people built a castle, and now we are their court jesters, entertaining this new Royalty, and lining their pockets with gold (== data).

-***

-`wed, march 10 — 10:53am:` Man, I spew a lot of bullshit, don't I?
+`wed, march 10 — 10:53am:` Man...
+I do write a lot of bullshit, don't I?
 This blog will get better with time, I swear!
 And if it gets popular, I'll even monetize it, and I'll put articles behind paywalls, hahahaha! 😈

 Listen guys, I just want to pass on my knowledge, communicate my love of writing about _anything at all_, and have fun.
 Don't take anyone for granted, and don't take anything seriously[*](except, incidentally, this very advice... but only if you dare 🤪).